benpollarduk/LoFiEffects.WPF/README.md

 ```

 #### Properties
 * **StepsR**: Sets the number of steps used to represent the red channel.
 Supports values between 1 and 255.
-Low values will have a more pronouced effect, higher values will be subtle.
+Low values will have a more pronounced effect, higher values will be subtle.
 * **StepsG**: Sets the number of steps used to represent the green channel.
 Supports values between 1 and 255.
-Low values will have a more pronouced effect, higher values will be subtle.
+Low values will have a more pronounced effect, higher values will be subtle.
 * **StepsB**: Sets the number of steps used to represent the blue channel.
 Supports values between 1 and 255.
-Low values will have a more pronouced effect, higher values will be subtle.
+Low values will have a more pronounced effect, higher values will be subtle.

 #### Properties